 Youth blockchain pitch challenge offering RM 25,000 in grants.

-Diversity-focused hiring drives by Web3 startups in Malaysia.
+Diversity‑focused hiring efforts by Web3 startups in Malaysia.

-Join the Telegram groups shared during these sessions—you’ll find ongoing mentorship and collaboration long after the conference ends.
+Join the Telegram groups shared during these sessions.
+You will find ongoing mentorship and teamwork long after the conference ends.

-The best proof of blockchain’s value comes from real results.
+The best proof of blockchain's value comes from real results.
 Several Malaysian projects now show measurable gains across finance, logistics, and public services.
-Verified data from MDEC and Bank Negara Malaysia shows up to 27% cost savings in blockchain-enabled transactions.
-These examples illustrate the future of blockchain in Malaysia isn’t hypothetical—it’s already happening.
+Verified data from MDEC and Bank Negara Malaysia shows up to 27% cost savings in blockchain‑enabled transactions.
+These examples show the future of blockchain in Malaysia is not just an idea—it is already happening.

 Industries: Finance, Supply Chain, Public Sector